aVolpe/aVolpe.github.io/_posts/2016-02-10-simple-atom-reader-with-ionic.md

 ## About CORSS problems

-When you use a external Atom XML file (for example, a Atom file from a wordpress blog), you will get a [CORS]  exception (that means, the file author don't allow third party *webpages* access their content).
+If you debug with a browser instead of a real device (or emulator), and you use a external Atom XML file (for example, a Atom file from a wordpress blog), you will get a [CORS]  exception (that means, the file author don't allow third party *webpages* access their content) when you try to get the file.
 In a real device you don't have this problem, because you are not a `webpage`.

 To fix this issue, you need to create a `Ionic Proxy`, to achieve this, add something like this in your `ionic.project` file: